 How will my charitable contributions be treated?

-You will be allowed to make an above-the-line deduction of up to $300 (by individual) for charitable contributions made.
+You will be allowed to make an above-the-line deduction of up to $300 for charitable cash contributions made.
 This allows you to claim a deduction even if you do not itemize.
-Also, individuals can claim an unlimited itemized deduction for a charitable contribution which is normally limited to 50% of AGI.
+Also, individuals can claim an unlimited itemized deduction for a charitable cash contribution which is normally limited to 60% of AGI.

 Is there any stimulus relief for Student Loan Borrowers?